Let’s talk about poop, baby.

 How Often Should I Poop?

 When you go too long between poops, waste is sitting in your colon.
-Toxins and hormones (yes, your fecal waste binds up excess hormones for excretion) can be reabsorbed through the colon wall and back into your system where you don’t want it– after all, it was meant for removal.
-That can contribute to estrogen dominance and make you feel sluggish, bloated, and tired.
+Toxins, cholesterol, and hormones (yes, your fecal waste binds up excess hormones for excretion) can be reabsorbed through the colon wall and back into your system where you don’t want it– after all, it was meant for removal.
+That can contribute to estrogen dominance and high cholesterol and make you feel sluggish, bloated, and tired.

 So the answer is: Ideally, you want to poop once or twice a day.
 And not just a bunch of little pebbles or squirts; you want a nice, small banana-sized, log-like specimen.